Posted in

 • Introduce a 5-minute walk or light cardio on rest days

 Mindset Work: Notice how you feel after each workout.
-Most people report increased energy and improved mood within the first two weeks, according to a 2024 study in Health Psychology.
+Most people report increased energy and improved mood within the first two weeks.

 Week 3: Introducing Variety